zero-art-rs/node/README.md

-# zk-messenger-node
+# zrt-node

-Node for zkMessenger protocol
+Node for zero-art protocol

 ## Project structure:
 - `apps`
-    - `node` - zk-messenger-node which takes a role of a server
+    - `zrt-node` - node which takes a role of a intermediate server, storing data for users
 - `crates`
     - `api` - main logic of a server
     - `callback` - small helper crate for defining structures for communication between api and proof-verifier.